siyue-zhang/dark-image-enhancement-Pix2Pix/README.md

 # dark-image-enhancement-Pix2Pix
-This objective is to switch light conditions / enhance color for dark images.
+The objective is to switch light conditions / enhance color for dark images.
 In general, there are three types of machine learning techniques which can be used to enhance image color:
 1. supervised learning models based on paired dark/light images;
 2. unsupervised learning style transfer models based on one stack of dark images and the other stack of light images;
 3. reinforcement learning to learn steps to adjust brightness, sharpness, or contrast.